What to do with extra fresh herbs

 Finding ways to store herbs for later is my favorite thing to do with extra herbs.
 Nothing beats the flavor of homegrown herbs in the middle of winter!
 Here’s how to preserve fresh herbs.

 Drying herbs is an old and venerable method of storage for use later.
 While dried herbs aren’t quite as flavorful as fresh herbs, they can retain much of their original flavor if dried and stored with care.
 A bonus of drying herbs is making up your own personal herb blends, like Italian or poultry seasoning.
 Rosemary, thyme, sage, dill, oregano, mint and tarragon are all very easy to dry and hold onto their flavor nicely.

 Freezing herbs to preserve them – What you should know about freezing herbs

 Freezing herbs doesn’t get as much press as drying, but it’s a great way to quickly preserve their freshness.
 Basil, oregano, mint and parsley, in particular, are well-suited for the freezer and keep much more of their flavor than drying.
 Just pull the individual leaves off the stems and throw into a freezer bag or sealed container.
 This is an especially great trick in the middle of summer when basil grows rapidly and needs to be pinched back constantly.
 Just throw those extra leaves into the freezer bag and use them later.
 Note that the texture will suffer once thawed but, so this is best for herbs that will be mixed into other ingredients.

-- recipes that require large quantities, like pesto
+- for recipes that require large quantities, like pesto*

 - as an add-in for hearty, cooked dishes, like meatloaf